sdavilao00/RESET/README.md

 - `02_extract_and_calculate_RI.py`
   Reads the reprojected soil-depth rasters, extracts soil depth by hollow and candidate buffer size, calculates factor of safety (FS), interpolates the first FS = 1 crossing, and saves optima buffer recurrence-interval outputs.

+- `03_plot_ri.py`
+  Plots recurrence interval data and determines best-fit.

 - `environment.yml`
   Defines the conda environment needed to run the workflow.

+  Information regarding other figure deliverables can be found in the wiki page of this repository.